Ha0Tang/GestureGAN/README.md

 ```

 ## Acknowledgments
 This source code is inspired by [Pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
-We want to thank the Nvidia Corporation for the donation of the TITAN Xp GPUs used in this work.
+We want to thank the NVIDIA Corporation for the donation of the TITAN Xp GPUs used in this work.

 ## Contributions
 If you have any questions/comments/bug reports, feel free to open a github issue or pull a request or e-mail to the author Hao Tang ([hao.tang@unitn.it](hao.tang@unitn.it)).